PAKGHAN SERIES, DAY 9 – 12

 STREET DOCTOR, DENTIST & BONE SETTER

-I’ve seen one or two things that shock me but this afternoon was definitely up there.
-As many of the Pakistani population are relatively low paid the costs of what we would consider basic needs can often be out of reach.
-So as a result many unqualified health care professionals have setup stalls at the side of the road to meet the growing need for medical work from locals.
-This includes dentists who do fillings and tooth removal, doctors who fix broken bones and Orthodontist’s who straighten teeth with wire.
-It was hard not to feel the pain of each patient we seen.
+I’ve seen one or two things that shock me, but this afternoon was definitely up there.
+As many of the Pakistani population are relatively low paid, the costs of what we would consider basic needs can often be out of reach.
+So as a result, many unqualified health care professionals have set up stalls at the side of the road to meet the growing need for medical work from locals.
+This includes dentists who do fillings and tooth removal, doctors who fix broken bones, and orthodontists who straighten teeth with wires.
+It was hard not to feel the pain of each patient we saw.

 STREET SHAVE